justinlietz93/FullyUnifiedModel/README.md

 Mimic the efficiency (human brain ~20W) and adaptability of biological brains by employing a **hybrid architecture**.
 This contrasts with monolithic architectures like Transformers used in most LLMs.

 1.  **Sparse Spiking Neural Networks (SNNs):**
-    *   Chosen for inherent **temporal processing** (information encoded in spike timing, not just rate), potential for massive **energy efficiency** (neurons only compute when they spike, targeting >1M-fold savings vs. LLMs), and **biological plausibility**.
+    *   Chosen for inherent **temporal processing** (information encoded in spike timing, not just rate), potential for massive **energy efficiency** (neurons only compute when they spike, targeting >1M-fold savings vs. LLMs theoretically, though practical overhead reduces this - see Sec 5.E.3), and **biological plausibility**.
 High sparsity (target: 95%) drastically reduces the number of active connections, further saving computation and memory compared to dense ANNs/Transformers.
 Includes both excitatory and inhibitory neurons (typically 80:20 ratio) for stability and balanced dynamics.
+    *   **Practical SNN Performance:** While theoretically efficient, practical SNNs face challenges.
+FUM addresses this via optimized kernels and a hybrid approach, but acknowledges the computational cost of overhead components (SIE, plasticity, etc.).
+Net system-level efficiency is estimated at ~11x savings vs. LLM inference at 1k scale, projecting to ~193.5x at 32B scale, significantly less than the theoretical 1M-fold but still substantial.
+Speed advantage is estimated at ~4x at 1k scale, ~8.4x at 32B scale.
+(See Sec 5.E.3 for detailed cost breakdown).
 2.  **Emergent Knowledge Graph:**
     *   A dynamic graph structure replaces fixed layers or a predefined coordinator network. **Why?** This allows relationships between concepts and domains to emerge organically from neuron interactions and learning feedback, fostering adaptability and cross-domain knowledge transfer without manual design.
 This differs significantly from the fixed, layered structure of most deep learning models.
+    *   **Advantages over LLMs:** The emergent graph enables dynamic cross-domain associations and flexible reasoning potentially superior to static Transformer attention for certain tasks.
+SNN temporal processing naturally handles sequential dependencies and multi-step reasoning.
+The SIE allows autonomous learning from sparse rewards, unlike supervised LLMs.
+(See Section 6.A for arguments on outperforming LLMs).
 3.  **Tensor-based Computation:**
     *   Leverages frameworks like PyTorch for efficient batch processing of certain operations (e.g., graph analysis, SIE calculations, clustering) and seamless integration with GPU acceleration (ROCm), complementing the SNN's event-driven nature via a carefully managed hybrid interface.